antemionoy/antemionoy/README.md

 ### What I do

-One of my key projects is a product running across four platforms at once: web with Next.js, mobile with React Native (Expo), desktop with Electron (Windows and macOS), and an embeddable chat widget for third-party sites.
-Everything is held together by a shared design system in a pnpm monorepo - a token package, a theme, a platform-agnostic core, and separate UI packages for web and React Native.
-One token change updates the look across all four platforms.
+Senior Frontend Engineer with 9 years of experience.
+I build product interfaces that stay fast under real traffic - ecommerce marketplaces, internal dashboards, component libraries and design systems.
+The last few years as a tech lead - sprint planning, code reviews, architecture decisions, hiring and onboarding.

+I know the full stack.
 On the backend I write services with NestJS and Node.js, working with MongoDB, PostgreSQL, Redis and Kafka.
 Set up CI/CD, linting and tests on PRs, auto-deploy and runners.
 Monitoring with Prometheus and Grafana, log collection via Loki.

-I'm building a project - a B2B/B2C platform.
-It includes ML analysis of photos (FastAPI, Docker, YOLOv8, Label Studio, MLflow) and a local RAG assistant (Ollama, Qdrant).

 AI tools are part of my daily workflow.
 Claude Code, Codex, Cursor.
 I use MCP servers.
 I compare models on real tasks and build pipelines for code review and test generation.

+One of my key projects is a product running across four platforms at once - web with Next.js, mobile with React Native (Expo), desktop with Electron (Windows and macOS), and an embeddable chat widget for third-party sites.
+Everything is held together by a shared design system in a pnpm monorepo - a token package, a theme, a platform-agnostic core, and separate UI packages for web and React Native.
+One token change updates the look across all four platforms.

+I'm also building a project - a B2B/B2C platform.
+It includes ML analysis of photos (FastAPI, Docker, YOLOv8, Label Studio, MLflow) and a local RAG assistant (Ollama, Qdrant).

 ---